 About ALBA Business School

 As part of the international exposure on offer with the MSc International Shipping and Finance, one month of study is held in Athens at ALBA Graduate Business School, American College of Greece.
-Greece is the country with the largest merchant fleet in the world – it’s home to more than 1,000 shipping companies and one of the fastest growing container terminals, which is operated by Cosco.
-As a result of the joint degree nature of the programme, you will be awarded two MSc degrees from Henley Business School and ALBA.
+Greece is the country with the largest merchant fleet in the world – it is home to more than 1,000 shipping companies.
+It also has the largest European container port in the Mediterranean Sea and one of the fastest growing in the world, which is operated by COSCO.
+As a result of the joint degree nature of the programme, you will be awarded two MSc degrees in International Shipping and Finance, both from Henley Business School and from ALBA.

 ALBA specialises in postgraduate business education and is also among the leaders in high-quality executive education in Southeast Europe, accommodating the needs of several large corporate clients.
-Its MSc in Finance is the only CFA Programme Partner in Greece and is accredited by EFMD/ EPAS while the school’s MBA students have won the largest number of awards in the ‘European Business Plan of the Year Competition’ since 2001.
 ALBA is widely recognised among the Greek shipping community and along with MSc ISF it also offers two other specialised programs in Shipping: the AMBA accredited MBA in Shipping which is one of the few in the world and the MSc in Shipping Management.
 Both are accredited by the Institute of Chartered Shipbrokers (ICS) and the Hellenic Shipbroker’s Association (HSA).
 For further information on ALBA Graduate Business School at the American College of Greece, please visit alba.edu.gr

 Accommodation in Greece